sray13/commonplace/_posts/skeena/2013-05-05-Along-the-Northern-Gateway-Route.md

 slideshow:
 - img: 1106_NEO_Pipeline_101.jpg

   caption: Wetland south of Davie Lake.
-According to GPS coorindates, the proposed Enbridge pipelines would be built less than 0.5 km from this location.
+According to GPS coorindates, the proposed Enbridge pipelines would be built one-third of a mile from this location.
 - img: 1106_NEO_Pipeline_120.jpg

   caption: Grizzly bear north of Frost Road and west of Stuart Lake Highway.
-According to GPS coorindates, the proposed Enbridge pipelines would be built less than 1 km from this location.
+According to GPS coorindates, the proposed Enbridge pipelines would be built less than half a mile from this location.
 - img: 1106_NEO_Pipeline_121.jpg

   caption: Intact forest west of Stuart Lake Highway River and South of Frost Road.
-According to GPS coorindates, the proposed Enbridge pipelines would be built less than 3–5 km from this location.
+According to GPS coorindates, the proposed Enbridge pipelines would be built less than three miles from this location.
 - img: 1106_NEO_Pipeline_123.jpg

   caption: Island in Marie Lake.
-According to GPS coorindates, the proposed Enbridge pipelines would be built less than 2 km south of this location.
+According to GPS coorindates, the proposed Enbridge pipelines would be built less than a mile and a half south of this location.
 - img: 1106_NEO_Pipeline_125.jpg

   caption: Wetland near Marie Lake.
-According to GPS coorindates, the proposed Enbridge pipelines would be built less than 2 km south of this location.
+According to GPS coorindates, the proposed Enbridge pipelines would be built less than a mile and a half south of this location.
 - img: 1106_NEO_Pipeline_135.jpg

   caption: Female moose and calf in lake south of the Sutherland River Provincial Protected Area.
-According to GPS coorindates, the proposed Enbridge pipelines would be built less than 0.5 km from this location.
+According to GPS coorindates, the proposed Enbridge pipelines would be built less than one-third of a mile from this location.
 - img: 1106_NEO_Pipeline_161.jpg

   caption: According to GPS coorindates, the proposed Enbridge pipelines would need to tunnel through portions of the Canadian Rockies near here.